 What to Serve with Pork Tenderloin

-Pork tenderloin is lean and versatile!
-If you can brave the elements, you can grill pork tenderloin year-round.
+Pork tenderloin on the grill is lean and versatile!
+If you can brave the elements, you can grill pork tenderloin (or smoke it using my Smoked Pork Tenderloin recipe) year-round.

 Here are a few ideas of what to serve with it:

 - Grilled Vegetables.
-Cook Grilled Brussels Sprouts, Grilled Portobello Mushrooms, or Grilled Asparagus right beside the pork.
+Cook Grilled Brussels Sprouts, Grilled Corn on the cob, Grilled Portobello Mushrooms, or Grilled Asparagus right beside the pork.

 - Starches.
 Instant Pot Mashed Sweet Potatoes, Homemade Scalloped Potatoes, and Oven Roasted Potatoes can all give you restaurant vibes at home.

 - Salad.
-Brussels Sprouts Slaw is a tasty green salad to serve with pork.
+Spinach Strawberry Salad is a tasty green salad to serve with pork.
 For a different route, try Creamy Goat Cheese Pasta Salad or Healthy Potato Salad.

 - Slaw.
 Pork and coleslaw are besties.
-This Healthy Coleslaw is fantastic.
+This Healthy Coleslaw and Brussels Sprouts Slaw are both fantastic.